-Steve Simmons of the Toronto Sun chain, jumped the general consensus this past weekend at the notion Markov would be nearing a mere five million per.
+Steve Simmons of the Toronto Sun chain, jumped the general consensus this past weekend at the notion Andrei Markov would be nearing a mere five million per.
 His comment was, "When did John Ferguson Jr. become the Montreal Canadiens General Manager."

 Simmons, who I generally agree with, termed Markov "soft".

-Alexander Ovechkin, no stranger to Markov's abilities, calls the Habs best defenseman his toughest opponant.
+Alex Ovechkin, no stranger to Markov's abilities, calls the Habs best defenseman his toughest opponant.

 Since Simmons only watches Markov eight times a season in all likelyhood, I'll swing with Ovechkin's assessment - especially considering we've been watching Markov going on seven seasons now, knowing he was one of the NHL's best kept secrets for quite some time.